faucetsdn/faucet/docker/README.md

 By default faucet listens on port 6633 and gauge on port 6634 for an OpenFlow switch.
 As such your switches should be configured to talk to both.
-The faucet configuration file faucet.yaml should be placed in the config directory, this also should include to configuration for guage.
+The faucet configuration file faucet.yaml should be placed in the config directory, this also should include to configuration for gauge.

-Grafana is exposed on port 3000, and should be accessable over http from a browser.
+Grafana is exposed on port 3000, and should be accessible over http from a browser.

-#### Configuring Grafana First login to grafana using default credientials of
+#### Configuring Grafana First login to grafana using default credentials of
 User:admin Password:admin.

 Then connect to the influxDB, by adding it as a datasource.
 Use the following